-These proofs may contain color figures.
-Those figures may print black and white in the final printed book if a color print product has not been planned.
-The color figures will appear in color in all electronic versions of this book.

-- p0165 The e-Care electronic patient records system used in the study hospital is a Web-based application that allows doctors, nurses, and other clinicians to generate free-text notes, including admission notes, progress notes, discharge documents, nursing notes, social worker notes, and special consulting notes.
-All documents are arranged chronologically; and at the time of the study, there was no keyword search. - p0170 An admission note includes predefined categories of information including a patient's chief complaint, detailed history of present illness, past medical and surgery history, family and social history, and the assessment and plan.
+The eCare electronic patient records system used in the study hospital is a web-based application that allows doctors, nurses, and other clinicians to generate free-text notes, including admission notes, progress notes, discharge documents, nursing notes, social worker notes, and special consulting notes.
+All documents are arranged chronologically (see Figure 2).
+Although there is a filter that may help locate a certain type of note, there is no keyword search, which is considered to be the biggest usability problem by clinicians.

+An admission note includes pre-defined categories of information such as a patient's chief complaint, detailed history of present illness, past medical and surgery history, allergies, medications, family and social history, the results from the physical exam and review of the body systems, vital signs and other lab/radiology data, assessment and the plan.
 Among the various notes, the admission note contains the most comprehensive information about a patient and is the first document that the service team provides.
+It is used throughout the trajectory not only by the team itself but also by nurses and other clinicians as both a source of baseline information and a guide for the work of care.

+Figure 2.
+Documents displayed chronologically in eCare

-It is used throughout the trajectory not only by the team itself but also by nurses and other clinicians as both a source of baseline information and a guide for the work of care. - p0175 Among various categories of information in an admission note, several are matter-offact and straightforward, but others can be questionable and sometimes require careful wording (see later cases in this chapter).
-For instance, "family history" usually records whether family members have a similar or related disease; "social history" should include any information about the patient's living situation, occupation, or any other aspects of the patient's life that may be clinically significant to the patient's problem.
-"Social history" is supposed to contain information such as where and with whom the patient lives, employment, social support, activities, habits, insurance coverage, feelings of anxiety or depression, visits to psychiatry or social workers, and ability to care for oneself (if elderly).
+Among various categories of information in an admission note, several are matter-of-fact and straightforward, but others can be questionable and sometimes require careful wording.
+(See later cases in this paper.)
+For instance, 'family history' usually records whether family members have a similar or related disease; 'social history' should include any information about the patient's living situation, occupation, or any other aspects of the patient's life that may be clinically significant to the patient's problem.
+'Social history' is supposed to contain information such as where and with whom the patient lives, employment, social support, activities, habits, insurance coverage, feelings of anxiety or depression, visits to psychiatry or social workers, and ability to care for oneself (if elderly).
 All of this information will tell a doctor how a patient manages her illness in her social situation.
-However, according to one attending doctor, in practice, the "social history" has deteriorated to include only habits such as smoking, drinking, and illegal drug use. - ^{p0180} In the "history of present illness" section, doctors write in free-text how a patient presents at the hospital, various symptoms, and other phenomena they observed or stories they investigated via a diagnostic interview with the patient and discussion with her family members.
-At the end of an admission note, the "assessment and plan" should document a doctor's rational thinking, that is, their interpretation of the patient case and why this patient should receive this particular treatment.
+However, according to one attending doctor, in practice, the 'social history' has deteriorated to include only habits such as smoking, drinking, and illegal drug use.

+In the 'history of present illness' section, doctors write in free-text how a patient presents at the hospital, various symptoms, and other phenomena they observed or stories they investigated via a diagnostic interview with the patient and discussion with her family members.
+At the end of an admission note, the 'assessment and plan' should document a doctor's rational thinking, i.e. their interpretation of the patient case and why this patient should receive this particular treatment.
 A good admission note should address the issues clearly and provide a convincing rationale for the treatment plan.
 However, the critical thinking or supporting evidence is often missing, leaving later doctors to wonder why the patient received an intervention during the previous episode.
-Psychosocial issues (if documented) often appear in the "history of present illness" and the "assessment and plan" sections. - ^{p0185} As psychosocial information is often considered to be subjective and is often vaguely defined or perceived differently by different care providers, the handling of such information magnifies the gap between the work, the patient, and the representation (i.e., medical record).
+Psychosocial issues (if documented) often appear in the 'history of present illness' and the 'assessment and plan' sections.

+As psychosocial information is often considered to be subjective and is often vaguely defined or perceived differently by different care providers, the handling of such information magnifies the gap between the work, the patient, and the representation (i.e. medical record).
 In the following sections, we describe three cases that illustrate how doctors cope with patients' psychosocial issues; how they interpret, use, and document psychosocial information; and, how the breakdown in the representation can potentially affect clinician performance, quality of care, and costs.

-5. DOCUMENTING HEALTH CARE INFORMATION

-[AU4]

-s0050 5.1 Psychosocial Information, but Only in "Talk"
+Psychosocial information, but only in 'talk' Consider the example below:

-p0190 Consider the following example:

-b0015 CASE 2